anderkve/FYS3150/_sources/book/using_the_terminal/basics.md

 ```

 The standard tool for searching trough text content is the `grep` command.
 Using `grep` to search is sometimes referred to simply as "grepping".
-The preparation command above has downloaded [this](https://raw.githubusercontent.com/anderkve/FYS3150/master/book/using_the_terminal/extra_material/output.txt) program output from [this](https://github.com/anderkve/FYS3150/blob/master/book/using_the_terminal/extra_material/random_program.py) to a file `output.txt`.
+The preparation command above has downloaded [this output](https://raw.githubusercontent.com/anderkve/FYS3150/master/book/using_the_terminal/extra_material/output.txt) from [this dummy program](https://github.com/anderkve/FYS3150/blob/master/book/using_the_terminal/extra_material/random_program.py) and saved it to a file `output.txt`.
 Let's use `grep` to search through it:

 ```sh
 grep "Iteration" output.txt      # Search for and print all lines containing the word "Iteration"